munificent/craftinginterpreters/book/superclasses.md

 > You can choose your friends but you sho' can't choose your family, an' they're
-> still kin to you no matter whether you acknowledge 'em or not, and it makes
+> still kin to you no matter whether you acknowledge &rsquo;em or not, and it
-> you look right silly when you don't.
+> makes you look right silly when you don't.
 >
 > <cite>Harper Lee, <em>To Kill a Mockingbird</em></cite>